edwelker/astro-markdown-personal-site/src/content/blog/review-of-web-form-design-filling-in-the-blanks.md

 title: 'Review of "Web Form Design, Filling in the Blanks"'
 date: '2008-08-04T21:33:45-05:00'
 slug: 2008/08/04/review-of-web-form-design-filling-in-the-blanks
-tags: ["accessibility", "books", "design", "forms", "luke wroblewski", "usability", "web design", "web form design"]
+tags: ["design", "luke wroblewski", "reading", "ux"]
 ---
 > "Forms suck.
 If you don't believe me, try to find people who like filling them in.";